Rick Boston: Career

 Boston played guitar for Belinda Carlisle's 1988 album, Heaven on Earth.
 He was a member of Hand of Fate, working with John Keck to produce the 1990 album, Hand of Fate, and is credited for vocals.
 He played guitar for and produced Sky Cries Mary's 1991 EP, Exit at the Axis.

-Boston subsequently worked extensively with Dave Allen of Low Pop Suicide, making a series of releases on World Domination Recordings.
-Boston was the band's frontman, singing and playing lead guitar, on their 1993 debut album On the Cross of Commerce, but both Allen and Jeff Ward exited the band.
-As the only founder left, their second LP, The Death of Excellence, was a more personal vehicle.
+Boston subsequently worked extensively with Dave Allen, who had founded World Domination Recordings.
+Boston was the frontman of Low Pop Suicide, singing and playing lead guitar, on their 1993 debut album On the Cross of Commerce; both Allen and Jeff Ward then exited the band.
+As the only founder left, the band's second LP, The Death of Excellence, was a more personal vehicle.
 Exploring a more acoustic sound, Boston released one solo album in 1996, Numb, a verbatim copy of Low Pop Suicide's last release, the Unzipped EP.

 In 1997, he partnered with Rickie Lee Jones in songwriting, playing, and production for her album Ghostyhead.

-Boston was a member of The Januaries, which released two albums in 2000, The Januaries and The Girl's Insane.
+Boston was also a member of The Januaries, which released two albums in 2000, The Januaries and The Girl's Insane.
 The title track of the latter album also appears on the 2006 album Versions by Thievery Corporation.